G-7 leaders agree on vaccines, China and taxing corporations | Politics

 G-7 leaders agree on vaccines, China and taxing corporations

-Leaders of the Group of Seven wealthy nations on Sunday pledged more than 1 billion coronavirus vaccine doses to poorer nations, vowed to help developing countries grow their economies while fighting climate change and agreed to challenge China's “non-market economic practices” and call out Beijing for rights abuses in Xinjiang and Hong Kong.
+Leaders of the Group of Seven wealthy nations staked their claim Sunday to leading the world out of the coronavirus pandemic and crisis, pledging more than 1 billion coronavirus vaccine doses to poorer nations, vowing to help developing countries grow while fighting climate change and backing a minimum tax on multinational firms.

-Speaking at the end of a G-7 leaders' summit in southwest England, British Prime Minister Boris Johnson praised the “fantastic degree of harmony” among the reenergised group, which met in person for the first time in two years.
+At the group's first face-to-face meeting in two years, the leaders dangled promises of support for global health, green energy, infrastructure and education.

 The leaders wanted to show that international cooperation is back after the upheavals caused by the pandemic and the unpredictability of former U.S. President Donald Trump.
 And they wanted to convey that the club of wealthy democracies — Canada, France, Germany, Italy, Japan, the United Kingdom and the United States — is a better friend to poorer nations than authoritarian rivals such as China.

-Half of the billion dose pledge is coming from the United States and 100 million from Britain.
+Half of the billion-dose pledge is coming from the United States and 100 million from Britain.
+Canada said it also would give 100 million doses, and France pledged 60 million.

+The vaccines are due to be delivered by the end of 2022, but Biden said the leaders were clear that the commitments they made to donate doses wouldn't be the end.

+The U.S. president said getting shots into arms around the world was a “gigantic, logistical effort” and the goal may not be achieved until 2023.

 The G-7 also backed a minimum tax of at least 15% on large multinational companies to stop corporations from using tax havens to avoid taxes.